simonsleo/vocabulary.md/vocabulary_update_everyday.md

 Verb: Intransitive or Transitive	|Context: copy the sentence in which you found this word	Synonyms	Definition	|Word family.
 Rewrite the sentence so that you use a word from its family |
 1. concatenate |	Verb	Transitive|	We concatenate all these features and feed them into other convolutional layers.	| Join, link	|connected together	| The final layer is a concatenation of feature vectors extracted from previous layers.

+## words
+1. impede

+as long as any grammar errors you make don’t impede this, then it shouldn’t be a problem.

+2. truancy

+3. semantic
+4. syntax